HowNetWorks/nfq-go/README.md

 # nfq-go

-nfq-go is a Go library that wraps libnetfilter_queue.
-Its aims are:
+nfq-go is a Go library that wraps [`libnetfilter_queue`](https://www.netfilter.org/projects/libnetfilter_queue/).
+It aims to:
- * to contain a minimal amount of C code
+ * contain a minimal amount of C code
- * to be thread-safe (including closing the queue handler)
+ * be thread-safe (including closing the queue handler)

 ## Usage